April 23, 2008

 M&M&M

 Enjoy!
-Check out how Major shouts out Philadelphia producer Ron "Have Mercy" Kersey, who unfortunately passed away in 2005.
-And to answer someone's question, this blog is for ANYONE who enjoys music, not just beatheads or beatmakers. (download)
+Check out how Major shouts out Philadelphia producer Ron "Have Mercy" Kersey, who unfortunately passed away in 2005. (download)

 April 12, 2008